sdiehl/wiwinwlh/tutorial.md

 **Maybe**

-Sequencing a list of ``Maybe`` values allows us to collect the results of a series of computations which can possibly fail and yield the aggregated values only if each computation succeeds.
+Sequencing a list of values within the ``Maybe`` [context](#maybe) allows us to collect the results of a series of computations which can possibly fail and yield the aggregated values only if each computation succeeds.

 ```haskell
 sequence :: [Maybe a] -> Maybe [a]